Chronic Obstructive Pulmonary Disease (COPD) is a group of progressive lung diseases that can significantly impact an individual’s quality of life.

-In this article, we will explore various climatic factors such as temperature, humidity, air quality, and altitude, providing details of their potential impact on individuals with COPD.
+In this article, we will examine key climatic elements, including temperature, humidity, air quality, and altitude, to understand how each can impact those living with COPD.

 Ideal Climate for COPD